 Bulldog

 Pirelli P7 tyres are used all round fitted to Compomotive split-rim alloy wheels.
-Around the circumference are fitted with blades to direct cooling air to the brakes.
+Around the circumference are fitted wheel disks with blades to direct cooling air to the brakes.
 This feature was later seen on the successful racing Porsche 956 sportscar.
 Front wheels are shod with 225/50’s whilst rear wheels have massive 345/35 tyres.

 Very serious consideration was given to a small production run of between 12 and 25 examples but the car remains totally unique.
 When AML changed hands in 1981, the new Chairman, Victor Gauntlett considered the company had more pressing problems and the Bulldog was sold off for a reputed £130,000 to a Middle Eastern Prince.